OnePageCRM/OnePageCRM.github.io/_posts/2018-03-08-rails-to-aws-lambda-json-web-tokens.md

      style="width: 100%; position: relative" /><br />
 </div>

-*Continuation from our last post on [communication and authorization]({% post_url 2018-03-02-rails-to-aws-lambda-communication-and-authentication %}) between Rails and Lambda (NodeJS).*
+*Continuation from our last post on [communication and authorization]({% post_url 2018-03-02-rails-to-aws-lambda-communication-and-authentication %}){:target='_blank'} between Rails and Lambda (NodeJS).*

 JWTs are a well defined standard for creating, signing, verifying, encrypting and decrypting web tokens.
 By this fact, we should be able to find popular, reliable and actively supported gems / packages for both Ruby and NodeJS which will do the hard work for us.

 ### Ruby

 The authentication flow will be two-way, I will start by creating a signed & encrypted JWT in ruby.
-I'll use the [json-jwt](https://github.com/nov/json-jwt) gem as it offers all the options I need for creating the JWT, and has a [simple API](https://github.com/nov/json-jwt/wiki).
+I'll use the [json-jwt](https://github.com/nov/json-jwt){:target='_blank'} gem as it offers all the options I need for creating the JWT, and has a [simple API](https://github.com/nov/json-jwt/wiki){:target='_blank'}.

 Let's assume we have a user model with an id, and a boolean telling us whether they are a superuser or not:
 ```ruby